 Welcome to the website of Churches Together in England.
 We hope you quickly find what you are looking for.

 To help you find individual pages we have produced various 'Gateway' pages.
 Each Gateway page has several windows, - just like the main home page.
 Each window has a section theme and list of pages.
-See, for example Local Ecumenism Gateway page.
+If you do not see what you are looking for, a 'Search' bar can be found at the bottom of the home page.

 'Script and link' pages

 Where we need to explain, you will find some pages read as a script, with a live web link for each topic described.
 This page is an example of a 'script and link' page.

 Churches Together in England links the national network together.
 Regionally, Churches Together is served by the 'Intermediate Bodies', which generally operate at a county level.
 All over England cities, towns and villages have their own Churches Together Groups.
 Though national, our website seeks to serve the churches working together in England at all levels.
 More information for local groups is available however, so we provide a list of regional websites of Churches Together.

 A sizeable part of the work of Churches Together in England is conducted by staff who have a special interest.
 These include Interfaith, Evangelisation and Minority Ethnic Christian Affairs.
 There are a large number of specialist interest areas in Churches Together in England - each helping the churches in England work together for a particular concern.